microsoft/vscode-dev-containers/containers/cpp-mariadb/README.md

 See **[history](history)** for information on the contents of published images.

 ## Using this definition
+This definition creates two containers, one for C++ and one for MariaDB (MySQL).
+VS Code will attach to the C++ dev container, and from within that container the MariaDB container will be available on **`localhost`** port 5432.
+The default database is named `mariadb` with a user of `mariadb` whose password is `mariadb`, and if desired this may be changed in `docker-compose.yml`.
+Data is stored in a volume named `mariadb-data`.

 While the definition itself works unmodified, you can select the version of Debian or Ubuntu the container uses by updating the `VARIANT` arg in the included `devcontainer.json` (and rebuilding if you've already created the container).